Skip to main content

 • Ongoing maintenance: $100-$400 per tree annually for mature tree care

-3. Economic Returns and Benefits
+3. Practical Returns and Benefits

 Conclusion: Strategic Urban Forest Management as Essential Infrastructure

-Explore our related services including comprehensive tree management planning, detailed tree assessment, and community consultation services.
+Explore our related services including tree management planning, detailed tree assessment, and community consultation services.
 Visit our blog for additional expert guidance on urban forestry and professional arboricultural services throughout Sydney.

 Share this article